kvdalord/kvdalord/README.md

 ## Hi!
-I’m KV, a front-end / back-end developer from The Hague, Netherlands.
+I'm KV, a front / back-end Web developer from The Netherlands.

 - 🌱 I'm currently learning the MVC framework for PHP.